OBOFoundry/purl.obolibrary.org/README.md

 ### Exact

 In the most common case, your PURL should match a unique URL and redirect to a unique URL.
-Here's an example:
+Here's an example from the `config/obi.yml` file:

     - exact: /obi.owl
       replacement: http://svn.code.sf.net/p/obi/code/releases/2015-10-20/obi.owl

 This entry will match exactly the URL `http://purl.obolibrary.org/obo/obi/obi.owl`, and it will redirect to exactly `http://svn.code.sf.net/p/obi/code/releases/2015-10-20/obi.owl`.
+The matched domain name is fixed `http://purl.obolibrary.org`; the next part is project-specific `/obo/obi/`; the final part is taken from the entry `/obi.owl`.
+The replacement can be any valid URL.

-Behind the scenes, the entry is translated into an Apache RedirectMatch directive by escaping special characters and anchoring" with initial `^` and final `$`:
+Behind the scenes, the entry is translated into an Apache RedirectMatch directive in `obo/obi/.htaccess` by escaping special characters and anchoring" with initial `^` and final `$`:

     RedirectMatch temp "^/2015\-09\-15/obi\.owl$" "http://svn.code.sf.net/p/obi/code/releases/2015-09-15/obi.owl"

 ### Prefix

 You can also match and replace just the first part of a URL, leaving the rest unchanged.
-This allow you to define one entry that redirects many URLs matching a common prefix.
-For example:
+This allows you to define one entry that redirects many URLs matching a common prefix.
+Another example from `config/obi.yml`:

     - prefix: /branches/
       replacement: http://obi.svn.sourceforge.net/svnroot/obi/trunk/src/ontology/branches/